notrabs/use-ammojs/README.md

 ## Examples

-⚠️ **Note that the codesandbox examples do not support SharedArrayBuffers [due to missing cross-origin isolation](https://web.dev/coop-coep/).**
-Mainly relevant for SoftBody performance, which require additional Buffer copies in the current implementation.
+#### API Demos

 - [Hello Physics World](https://codesandbox.io/s/oc1op?file=/src/index.js)
 - [Soft Bodies](https://codesandbox.io/s/use-ammojs-softbody-example-k59jz)
-- TODO

 #### Stress Tests

 - [Lots of cubes](https://codesandbox.io/s/use-ammojs-lotsofcubes-f5xdz?file=/src/index.js)

+> ⚠️ Note that the codesandbox examples do not support SharedArrayBuffers [due to missing cross-origin isolation](https://web.dev/coop-coep/) and use regular ArrayBuffers as fallback.
+Currently the debug-drawer has no fallback implemented and will not render anything.

 ## Why not use [use-cannon](https://github.com/pmndrs/use-cannon) instead?